 Landers Association is the site for the Food Distribution each

-until 10:30am.
-The Landers Association also holds weekly
+10:30am.
+The Landers Association also holds weekly events,

-events, such as the Quilters Club-every Tuesday-10am to 2pm,
+such as the Quilters Club-every Tuesday-10am to 2pm, the Card

-the Card Club-every Wednesday-1pm to 4pm and the Garden
+Club-every Wednesday-1pm to 4pm and the Garden Club-last

-Club-last Saturday of the month-2pm to 4pm.
-The Landers
+Saturday of the month-2pm to 4pm.
+The Landers Association

-Association has a Walker’s Club that everyone is invited to
+has a Walker’s Club that everyone is invited to walk among

 The Yucca Mesa Improvement Association was founded in

-improve the Yucca Mesa area.
-The association is represented
+the Yucca Mesa area.
+The association is represented by a

 members of the Association.
 The Yucca Mesa Community